neerajnarayanan/assessment-simplilearn/README.md

 # Simplilearn Assessment

-App is Dockerised.
+Simplilearn Assessment application is Dockerised.

-To run using docker commands,
+To run using docker commands:

 docker-compose build